cipz/gnome_wallpaper_carousel/README.md

 ### Configuration

+The main file in this repo is `wallpaper_changer.sh`

-The repository is composed by three files:
+The repository is composed by two files:
 1. `config.json`: this file contains the configuration for the tool (directory of the wallpaper images, current wallpaper, etc.);
-2. `config_wallpaper.sh`: this script edits the configuration file;
-3. `wallpaper_changer.sh `: this script actually changes the wallpaper on the computer.
+2. `wallpaper_changer.sh`: this script actually changes the wallpaper on the computer.

 ### `crontab`